INDIA'S FIRST WEB PORTAL TO RAISE AWARENESS ABOUT SCOLIOSIS AND KYPHO-SCOLIOSIS

 Several additional lines of evidence point to links between motile cilia dysfunction, cerebrospinal fluid flow disruption and idiopathic scoliosis, Burdine said.
 For example, individuals with primary ciliary dyskinesia, a rare genetic disorder that causes defects in the movement of cilia lining the respiratory tract, have an elevated risk for scoliosis.
 Also, scoliosis is prevalent in humans with conditions such as tumors that obstruct cerebrospinal fluid flow.

-The next step will be to understand the mechanisms by which disrupted cerebrospinal causes the spine to curve, Burdine said.
+The next step will be to understand the mechanisms by which disrupted cerebrospinal fluid flow causes the spine to curve, Burdine said.

 "Now that we can study idiopathic scoliosis in zebrafish," she said, "we can begin to identify molecular pathways that are involved in spine curvature, and hopefully, find therapeutic targets to address this condition."